OpenAlcoholics/saufautomat/README.md

 ## Tasks

-Tasks are currently only available in german, if you want contribute some english tasks you can do this in OpenAlcoholics/drinking-game-cards.
+Tasks are currently only curated in german, if you want to contribute some english tasks/fix them up you can do this in OpenAlcoholics/drinking-game-cards.

 ## Building